Meet Our Team

 I was raised on a small dairy farm in Dane County and graduated from Sauk Prairie High School.
 From there, I earned a Bachelor of Science in Therapeutic Recreation from UW-LaCrosse and became a Certified Therapeutic Recreation Specialist.
 Later, I graduated with a Master of Science in Counselor Education: School Counseling from UW-Whitewater and became a Nationally Certified Counselor.
 During graduate school, I married my partner, Nick, and our biological children, Rachel and Logan, were born.
 After hosting a Rotary Youth Exchange student in the summer of 2020, our Nepali daughter, Isha (pronounced Eesa) joined our family too.
 Our old Victorian farmhouse is also home to Layla and Norbert, our two dogs.

 My school counseling experience has afforded me opportunities to work with at-risk high schoolers, middle school, K-12, 4K-5th grade, and now 4K-2nd grade students.
 In addition to serving on the Resource Center Board of Directors, my prior and current volunteer work has included mentoring at-risk children, serving on the UW-Whitewater Sexual Assault Response Team, the Critical Incident Stress Debriefing Team, Luther Elementary School Parent Teacher Organization, Girl Scouts, Wisconsin Farmers Union, and United Way of Walworth County.
-In my free time, I enjoy singing with A Matter of Fact (an acapella group), gardening, making maple syrup, and participating in the Fort Atkinson Rendezvous, a living history Fur Trade Era reenactment event.
+In my free time, I enjoy singing with A Matter of Fact (an acapella group), gardening, making maple syrup, and participating in living history reenactment events.

 Why do I love serving our families on the East Troy Family & Community Resource Center Board of Directors?
 I prioritize involvement with the Center because our community needs this organization to help our children and families to thrive.
 The program offerings promote early literacy and social development so kids are better prepared for school and to be more successful adults.
 Adults create lasting connections and can obtain resources too.
 Lastly, we serve our families during their greatest time of need.
 The East Troy Family & Community Resource Center is a unique gem in this community; I'm proud to be a part of it.